Kris Bryant's injury the kicker on a drama-filled day for Cubs

 "We have to win another game tomorrow," Maddon said. "[Bryant] won’t be starting.
 We’ll try to figure it out in another way."

 Maddon has spent the whole season trying to figure things out, but now it's become a game of whack-a-mole.
 And he has to live life without Bryant, at least for a game or two, while breaking in a new catcher at the same time.
-Montero was replaced by rookie Victor Caratini, meaning Willson Contreras is the elder statesmen of catchers -- and he doesn’t even have a full year under his belt.
+Montero was replaced by rookie Victor Caratini, meaning Willson Contreras is the elder statesmen of catchers -- and he doesn’t have even a full year under his belt.

 "It’s going to put more on our plate, for sure," Lackey said.
 "There’s a learning curve in this league.
 I don’t care who you are."

-Lackey certainly doesn’t need any more on his plate, as he’s barely hanging on as it is.
-He can bark at the umpire or be curious about why balls are traveling so much on him this season, but the bottom line is everyone plays under the same conditions.
+Lackey certainly doesn’t need any more on his plate.
+He’s barely hanging on as it is.
+He can bark at the umpire or be curious about why balls are traveling so much on him this season, but the bottom line is that everyone plays under the same conditions.
 If the Cubs were counting on Lackey to settle things down on a busy day, they were mistaken.

-"Any time he was going to a certain spot, it was sinking back to the middle," Maddon said.
+"Anytime he was going to a certain spot, it was sinking back to the middle," Maddon said.
 "The pitches were flat.
 It probably led to more contact."

-At least Lackey’s healthy, though Cubs fans may not find that so reassuring.
+At least Lackey is healthy, though Cubs fans may not find that so reassuring.
 It certainly isn’t the case for Ben Zobrist, Jason Heyward, Kyle Hendricks and Addison Russell.
-And add Bryant to that list, as well.
+And add Bryant to that list.

 Slowly, the Cubs will get those players back.
-After Wednesday’s loss it was announced Zobrist would start a rehab assignment in Double-A as he recovers from a wrist injury.
+After Wednesday’s loss it was announced that Zobrist would start a rehab assignment in Double-A as he recovers from a wrist injury.
 Russell (shoulder) could be in the starting lineup on Thursday, as he’s needed in the infield even more now that Bryant is down.
 At some point Maddon is counting on seeing most of his World Series team back on the field, save Montero, of course.
 And he’s always looking at the bright side.
-Even losing Bryant for a couple of days could have a good side, according to Maddon.
+Even losing Bryant for a couple of days could have upside, according to Maddon.

 "The way I look at it is, get him off his feet, literally, for a couple days," he said.
 "And I still believe it’s going to benefit us in August and September.
 Let’s keep moving it forward."